 For example, C:\Install\Cortex Innovation 2023.7 - Interaction Portal \Cortex Interaction Portal

-Give the app a relevant name (such as Cortex UI CORTEX ) and click ‘Create’.
+Give the app a relevant name (such as CORTEX Interaction Portal) and click ‘Create’.

-Once the solution has been imported, the Config Object must be set up correctly.
+Once the app has been imported, the Config Object must be set up correctly.
 The elements of this are global parameters that govern how the app behaves.

 This single configuration is required, then when the app is built and deployed their values will be included in the deployment, providing all the necessary information to interact seamlessly with CORTEX flows.

 To set up the App Variables, complete the following steps: